vicrucann/DistCorr-lib/README.md

 ## The algorithm

 The library is based on research done by CMLA ENS-Cachan and IMAGINE LIGM ENPC, and the reference paper titled [LENS DISTORTION CORRECTION WITH A CALIBRATION HARP](http://www.researchgate.net/publication/221121089_Lens_distortion_correction_with_a_calibration_harp).
+The code was adapted from originally written Matlab prototype by Zhongwei Tang.

 ## Author information